Sales Pipeline Stages — How to Set Up a Good Flow for Your Reps

 - Sales velocity

-These are all metrics necessary for the growth of your business, so having them on hand when you’re ready to review progress and improve can go a long way.
+These sales pipeline metrics are all necessary for the growth of your business, so having them on hand when you’re ready to review progress and improve can go a long way.

 Stage 1: Lead / Idea